TomSumner28/trc-salesgpt-frontend/README.md

 ## Features

 - **Forecasting tool** – The homepage hosts **The Reward Collection Forecasting Tool**.
 Select multiple regions and choose tier, online/instore options and cashback rates.
 Reach for each region auto-fills from publisher data.
 Results include a six‑month growth curve with tables showing revenue, total cashback, **net revenue** and sales.
 A light/dark mode toggle is available from the top right.
+A **Download PDF** button lets you save the current forecast view with branding.
 - **Publisher manager** – Use the Publishers link to view, add or edit publisher entries that feed the automated reach numbers.